If you begin taking retirement benefits before your full retirement age, the benefit is permanently reduced.

 If you decide to start your benefits early, the reduction will be 5/9 of 1% for every month, up to 36 months early.
 That works out to 6.67% per year.

 People born after 1937 have a normal retirement age of more than 65 years (see the table on this page).
 They’re still allowed to start their benefit at age 62, so they can have a benefit that starts more than 36 months early.
 In this case, each additional month will reduce the benefit by 5/12 of 1%, which works out to 5% per year.
 The maximum number of months early would be 60 (five years), but this applies only to people born after 1959.
 If you were born before 1960, your maximum number of months of early benefits is smaller.
-The following table provides your benefit at a percentage of the regular benefit (PIA) depending on the number of months you retire early.
+The following table provides your benefit at a percentage of the regular benefit (known as your primary insurance amount, or PIA) depending on the number of months you retire early.

 |Early Retirement Percentage|